 Today’s post is an excerpt from my book “Unwinding Anxiety: Free Your Mind, Get Your Life Back.”
-It is currently available on Amazon Kindle as an e-book.
+It is currently available on Amazon in both Kindle and paperback.
 I’ll be sharing chapters from all my books here so be sure to sign up HERE for fresh updates and the 5 Day Mindfulness Challenge so you don’t miss a post!

 Click this link to pick up a copy of the book: Unwinding Anxiety